devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### dockerCompose <a name="dockerCompose"></a>
+This function is used for docker compose.

 #### parameter
+You need two parameter for this function.

+Example: dockerCompose(1st-parameter, 2nd-parameter)

-1. Path to the directory where the docker-compose.yml file is located, relative to workspace.
+1st-parameter: This is the path to the directory where the docker-compose.yml file is located, relative to workspace.
+It is of type String.

-2. Assertion information.
-Only needed for the console runner to check if the server was started properly.
+2nd-parameter: In this parameter you need to give assertion information.
+This parameter is only needed for the console runner to check if the server started properly.
+You need three attributes in this parameter for assertion information.

+## Assertion Information
+1. startupTime = Time in seconds to wait before checking if the server is running
+2. port: Port on which the server is running
+3. path: The URL path on which is checked if the server is running

 #### example
 dockerCompose("my-thai-star", { "startupTime": 600, "port": 8081, "path": "" })

-##### Assertion information
-startupTime = Time in seconds to wait before checking if the server is running
-port: Port on which the server is running
-path: The URL path on which is checked if the server is running
+Note:

-If the tutorial should be tested on the console environment, you have to specify a port.
+1. If the tutorial needs to be tested on the console environment, you have to specify a port.

+2. No background script will run.
+Katacoda user needs to execute it manually.

+3. Docker should be installed.
 ***

 ### downloadFile <a name="downloadFile"></a>